 - It could create creepy crossover mental images that could disturb one's partner.

 - Parents choose whether to make sacrifices for their children.
 Your partner may have chosen to make these sacrifices for physical children for the number of years expected for children to gain independence.
-This does not mean they are prepared for how long it could take a child frozen at some age to get unstuck and make progress.
+This does not mean they are prepared for how long it could take a system kid frozen at some age to get unstuck and make progress.

 - There are other people in your system who need your partner for a variety of their own reasons, to have their needs for intimacy, communication, etc. met.
 This creates additional conflicts of interest when you have time to spend with your partner.

 - Having a partner who is constantly in touch during work hours, or where crises at home interfere with their ability to work could also strain partner relationships, interfere with a partner's ability to work or be away on travel for their career.